learn-co-curriculum/react-hooks-use-effect/README.md

 # The useEffect Hook

+## Learning Goals

+- Understand side effects in programming
+- Use the `useEffect` hook to write side effects in components
+- Control when the side effects run by using a dependencies array with `useEffect`

 ## Overview

-We'll talk about how to use side-effects in our function components with the `useEffect` hook, and how to get additional functionality in our components beyond just returning JSX elements.
+In this lesson, we'll talk about how to use **side-effects** in our function components with the `useEffect` hook, and how to run additional code in our components that isn't triggered by a user event, like clicking a button.

-## Objectives

-1. Understand side effects in programming
-2. Use the `useEffect` hook to write side effects in components
-3. Control when the side effects run by using a dependencies array with `useEffect`

 ## Reviewing What We Know